mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/director.md

 You can influence the way URLs are resolved one of 2 ways

 1. Adding rules to Director in <yourproject>/_config.php (See Default Rewrite Rules below for examples)
-2. Adding rules in your extended Controller class via the //$url_handlers// static variable
+2. Adding rules in your extended Controller class via the *$url_handlers* static variable

 See [controller](controller) for examples and explanations on how the rules get processed for both 1 and 2 above.